The Value of Teaching Children to Say The Magic Words

 - Positive gestures provide warmth, and when you treat others with respect it makes things easier.

 The power of a respectful upbringing

-- This interesting idea emphasizes the need to foster a child’s natural adaptation to their environment, encouraging empathy and emotional bonds that will allow them to better understand the world around them, other people, and themselves.
+- This interesting idea emphasizes the need to foster a child’s natural adaptation to their environment.
+It also encourages empathy and emotional bonds that will allow them to better understand the world around them, other people, and themselves.

 - Respectful parenting means that you encourage a healthy attachment between parent and child with physical closeness, hugs, positive words, and continuous communication.

-- Positive words are key for this type of development.
+- Positive words are key to this type of development.

-- That’s why you should try to promote your child’s education based on positive reinforcement, emphasizing the need to give thanks, to say please, to be patient, and to respect the appropriate time for your child to acquire this kind of knowledge.
+- Thus, you should try to promote your child’s education based on positive reinforcement.
+This means emphasizing the need to give thanks, to say please, to be patient, and to respect the appropriate time for your child to acquire this kind of knowledge.